SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 and the default number of wheels to ``4``.

 ``Car`` then overrides its inherited ``description()`` method.
-It does this by declaring a function with the same definition as the one it inherits.
+It does this by defining a function with the same declaration as the one it would otherwise inherit, prefixed by the ``@override`` attribute.
 Rather than providing a completely custom implementation of ``description()``, it actually starts by calling ``super.description()`` to retrieve the description provided by its superclass.